 - Choosing the Right EPOS

-- What are MPOS
+- What is MPOS

 - Talk to an EPOS Expert

-What Is an All in One EPOS System?
+What Is an All-in-One EPOS System?

-An all in one EPOS or POS system is a modernized version of a cash register that comprises different hardware and software.
+An all-in-one EPOS or POS system is a modernized version of a cash register that comprises different hardware and software.
 EPOS stands for Electronic Point of Sale, but it can also be referred to as a Point of Purchase or a Retail Management System.
-Although the term POS was used to refer to a traditional cash register before, now it indicates advanced digital point of sale software.
+Although the term POS was used to refer to a traditional cash register before, now it indicates advanced digital point-of-sale software.

-To be more specific, an all in one EPOS system typically refers to one machine that can be connected to a cash register, a barcode scanner, a credit card reader, a cash drawer, a chip reader, and a receipt printer, all at the same time.
+To be more specific, an all-in-one EPOS system typically refers to one machine that can be connected to a cash register, a barcode scanner, a credit card reader, a cash drawer, a chip reader, and a receipt printer, all at the same time.
 The main device that all other hardware is connected to is usually a monitor, but it can also be a tablet with a stand.
 Desktop POS nearly always has a touchscreen, which makes the payment process even easier.

-When it comes to software, all in one EPOS systems need programs for payment processing, inventory management, POS reports, bookkeeping, employee management, quotations and stock transfers, receipts, tipping support, customer management, and similar.
+When it comes to software, all-in-one EPOS systems need programs for payment processing, inventory management, POS reports, bookkeeping, employee management, quotations and stock transfers, receipts, tipping support, customer management, and similar.

 The types of hardware and software that feature in an EPOS system depend on the type of business it’s used for.
 It’s important to note that every EPOS system needs POS software to operate.
 On the other hand, not all businesses need to use POS hardware.
 For example, online businesses only need EPOS software.
 However, for restaurants and cafes, you would still need a cash register and a credit card reader to accept payments.

 Likewise, EPOS systems in retail businesses can have various additional convenient features as well.
 This includes customer loyalty programs, personalization features, discount information, marketing programs, gift cards, and additional software.
-Another thing to keep in mind is that not all POS software and hardware are compatible, since they might be designed for different operating systems.
+Another thing to keep in mind is that not all POS software and hardware are compatible since they might be designed for different operating systems.

 How Does an EPOS System Work?